LooksGoodApp/flutter-value-extensions/README.md

 ### Subscribe

 ValueNotifiers provide subscription functionality out of the box, but it is a bit tricky to get information about their status and cancel them.
-This extension provides functionality for this cases.
+This extension provides functionality for these cases.

 ```dart
 final subscription = someValueNotifier.subscribe((value) => print(value));